sr931387/syllabus/README.md

 * _The quality of all written assignments and presentation should be evaluated using a rubric._

 * _It is important to provide information on the deadlines for any learning activities.
-Including a table with all of the due dates can help students plan out their semester.
+Including a table with all of the due dates can help students plan out their term.
 This can also be included in the calendar feature of the learning management system._

 ### Final Grade: